kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/FrictionLosses.md

 # Minor Losses

 Energy losses through valves, bends, expansions, contractions, gauges, flow meters, etc, are generally referred to as *minor losses*.
 Note that the cumulative effect of a number of *minor losses* can be substantial.
 Energy losses are proportional to the velocity head near the component of interest.
 The energy loss through a component can be expressed as

 $$ h_L=K\left(\frac{v^2}{2g}\right) $$

-where $h_L$ is the minor loss, $K$ is the resistance coefficient and $v$ is the average velocity in the pipe in the vicinity of the component.
-The velocity that is used in the above expression will depend on the specific problem.
+where $h_L$ is the minor loss, $K$ is the resistance coefficient and $v$ is the average flow velocity in the component.
+For expansions and contractions the velocity is taken in the smaller section of pipe.

 ## Sudden Enlargement